 To further streamline quality assurance and quality control processes in mass production, QMS platforms should have an "inspect by plan" feature that allows inspectors to conduct assessments based on pre-defined plans and quality standards.
 This can help promote efficiency and minimize errors, ensuring that products meet the required quality standards.
 Additionally, QMS systems should provide progress-tracking tools and real-time reporting features so manufacturers can stay on top of progress, detect deviations or delays early on, and take action to resolve them in a timely manner.

 Use Progress Dashboards to see Upcoming and Missed Inspections

 Another key feature of a QMS is the ability to easily track activity using real-time dashboards.
 Tracking tools show QAQC progress, upcoming and missed inspections, key metrics such as quality indicators or KPIs, and more.
 With this level of visibility into QAQC performance, you can proactively identify issues and resolve them before they negatively impact your project.

 Automate Monthly ITP Project Compliance Submittals

 To ensure compliance and maintain regulatory requirements, QMS platforms should automate monthly ITP project submittals.
 This can be done using automated alerts to QAQC deviations or automatically generate quality reports that are submitted to your team or the quality control manager for review.

 Create Reports that Are Accurate, Clear, and Easy to Understand

-Finally, QMS platforms should provide a wide range of reporting options that make it easy to create accurate, clear, and easy-to-understand reports.
+Finally, QMS platforms should provide a wide range of reporting options that make it easy to create accurate, clear, and easy-to-understand reports for the entire batch, including field samples.
 This can include QAQC analytics dashboards that allow you to see construction quality control performance at a glance, automated compliance reports that help you stay on top of construction quality control standards and regulations, or customizable reports that enable you to meet the needs of your team or management.